cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/7-ibc-app-packets.md

   - ibc
 ---

-# Adding Packet and Acknowledgment Data
+# Adding Packet and Acknowledgement Data

-This section demonstrates how to define packets and acks (acknowledgments) for the leaderboard blockchain.
+This section demonstrates how to define packets and acks (acknowledgements) for the leaderboard blockchain.

 <HighlightBox type="note">